mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 (Transcriber’s Note: The zagu is folded when not in use; hence it could be held up.
 Perhaps Te Shan was moving as if to unfold it to perform bows, and then did not do so.)

-“Te Shan held up his sitting mat and said, “Teacher!””

-So, “Kuei Shan reached for his whisk.”
+> Te Shan held up his sitting mat and said, “Teacher!”
+Kuei Shan reached for his whisk...

 Immediately, Kuei Shan started to move toward [the] whisk.
 [The] whisk is one of the Zen [things], ceremonial [stuff].
 Have you ever seen [this]?
 It’s a beautiful one.
 Now, in the modern age, we use a very beautiful [one]; sometimes we use hair from a horse’s tail.
 I don’t know; very beautiful anyway.
 In ancient times, it is said that it was used for keeping away mosquitoes and flies.
 So now we use it for ceremony, keeping away devils, *[he laughs]* and purifying all over, wherever it is, and also people.
 And also, [the] whisk is [a] manifestation of suchness, truth.
 But originally, still in China, maybe it was used for keeping away mosquitoes and flies.